 When you add a lambda layer into a lambda function, the contents of the archived files are extracted to the /opt directory in the execution environment.
 You can have up to five layers per function and it increases the lambda deployment size limits.
 The lambda layers are deployed as a fixed version and the version number gets increments each time when you add a new layer.
 When you add a layer to a lambda function, you have to specify the layer version and that will help you to backward compatibility with older versions of dependencies.

 Benefits of AWS Lambda Layers

-- Make your workload into modular and easily deploy.
+- Make your workload modular and easily deploy.

-- By default lambda layers enabled with versioning and allow you to use previous versions when needed.
+- By default, lambda layers are enabled with versioning and allow you to use previous versions when needed.

-- Since the layer can be use across multiple lambda function package re-usability is there.
+- Since the layer can be used across multiple lambda function packages re-usability is there.

 - Very easy to do the changes quickly via the AWS lambda console.